DOAJ/doaj/static_content/apply/content/seal.md

 ## Criteria

-All of these seven criteria must be met for a journal to be awarded the Seal.
-Note that failure to maintain best practice may lead to removal of the Seal.
+All seven criteria must be met for a journal to be awarded the Seal.
+Failure to maintain the best practice and standards described in these criteria may lead to removal of the Seal.

 {:.tabular-list .tabular-list--ordered}
 1. Digital preservation
-    - The journal content must be continously deposited in one of these archives:
+    - The journal content must be continuously deposited in one of these archives:
         - any archiving agency included in [Keepers Registry](https://keepers.issn.org/keepers)
         - Internet Archive
         - PubMed Central
 2. Permanent article identifiers
-    - DOI, ARK or Handle are most commonly used.
+    - Articles must use permanent article identifiers.
+(DOI, ARK or Handle are the most commonly used.)
     - All permanent links must resolve correctly.
 3. Metadata supply to DOAJ
     - Article metadata must be uploaded to DOAJ regularly.
 4. License type
-    - The journal must permit use of a Creative Commons license that allows the creation of derivative products.
+    - The journal must permit the use of a Creative Commons license that allows the creation of derivative products.
         - CC BY
         - CC BY-SA
         - CC BY-NC